Refresh

 ELIGIBILITY FOR ORDINARY RESIDENCE IN MALTA FOR EU/EEA NATIONALS

-• In case of employment an employment licence is required in order for non-EU/EEA nationals to work in Malta.
+• Employment: A work permit is required for non-EU/EEA nationals to be employed in Malta.

-• Be a highly skilled innovator with a sound business plan which includes a commitment to recruit at least three EEA/Swiss/Maltese nationals within eighteen months of establishment;
+• Highly Skilled Innovators: TCNs with a solid business plan and the ability to recruit at least three EEA, Swiss, or Maltese nationals within 18 months of establishment.

-• Be a person leading a project that has been formally approved by Malta Enterprise and formally notified by the latter to Jobsplus.
+• Approved Projects: The applicant must lead a project formally approved by Malta Enterprise and notified to JobsPlus.

-• The company is leading a project that has been formally approved by Malta Enterprise and formally notified by the latter to Jobsplus.
+• Leading a project that has been approved by Malta Enterprise and notified to JobsPlus.

 TAXATION